 Project description

-The project OnTheFly WebServices was created to execute queries SDMX to different types of databases.
-Is no longer necessary to have the database structured according to a specific model but simply the presence of some store procedures to perform all queries and create "On the Fly" all required structures.
+The project OnTheFly WebServices was created to execute queries SDMX on different types of databases.
+Is not necessary to have the database structured according to a specific model, but some stored procedures are enough to perform all queries and create all required structures "On the Fly".

 Architecture